rzk-lang/sHoTT/src/STYLEGUIDE.md

   The `title`-field may also be used to give descriptive headers to sections of your code.

+- We use the autoformatting tool [Prettier](https://prettier.io/) to format markdown code, and we recommend that you install it or an alternative for use with your editor.
+Be aware that the formatting rules automated by Prettier are enforced by our CI workflow, so pull requests cannot be merged without the proper markdown formatting.

 ## Adapting and evolving the style guide